Annual Percentage Yield (APY)

 A nationwide electronic funds transfer system that provides for inter-bank clearing of electronic transactions (i.e., money is moved electronically between banks).
 Some examples of ACH transactions are Direct Deposit of payroll, Social Security and tax refunds, and direct payment of mortgages and utility bills.

-This is the most current record we have about the funds that are available for withdrawal from your account.
+This is the most current record we have about the money that is available for your use or withdrawal from your account.
 It includes all deposits and withdrawals that have been posted to your account and it is adjusted throughout the day with your account’s pending transactions that are authorized or known to the bank.
 If a hold was placed on a recently posted deposit, generally $200 of the deposit will be available for your use, with the remaining funds available when the hold is removed.

 Average Daily Balance